 As part of their BSc in Life Science and Technology, many students join the IMB section for 13 weeks of research.
 Under the daily supervision of a PhD student or post-doc, these students perform their own research project and thus contribute to research mission.
 During this period, students form an integral part of the IMB section, participate in work discussions and share office space with other team members group – a great opportunity to become familiar with an international research environment.
 The day-to-day language in the IMB section is English.
 Final reports are written in English.
 Dr. Ir.
 Robert Mans is contact person for students who are interested in doing their BSc End Project in the IMB section

 As part of their MSc in Life Science and Technology, students join our group for 8 months of research.
 Under daily supervision of a PhD student or post-doc, you perform your own research project that has direct relevance for the research of our group.
 In many cases, the results from the MSc end projects end up in the scientific publications of our group.
 During this period, students form an integral part of our group, participating in our work discussions and sharing office space with the group.
 The day-to-day language in the IMB section is English.
 Final reports are written in English.

-Dr. Mark Bisschops is contact person for students who are interested in performing their MSc End Project in the IMB section
+Dr. Ir.
+Robert Mans is contact person for students who are interested in performing their MSc End Project in the IMB section